Guide to Ordering DTF and UV DTF Transfers: Artwork Requirements, Production, Policies, and Artwork Expectations.

 Do Not Mirror Your Design

-You don't need to mirror your design unless you want it to appear mirrored when pressed onto the garment.
+You don't need to mirror your design unless you want it to appear mirrored when pressed onto the blank.
 Our software automatically mirrors all designs and gang sheets before printing.

 Artwork Expectations